leonid-mamaev/behave/docs/tutorial.rst

   Scenario Outline: Blenders
-     Given I put <thing> in a blender,
-      When I switch the blender on
+     Given I put <thing> in a blender, when I switch the blender on
-      Then it should transform into <other thing>
+      then it should transform into <other thing>

    Examples: Amphibians
      | thing         | other thing |